Christmas Is Cancelled

 Christmas Is Cancelled (previously titled The Fight Before Christmas) is a 2021 American romantic comedy film directed by Prarthana Mohan and written by Sara Endsley.
 It stars Hayley Orrantia, Janel Parrish and Dermot Mulroney in the lead roles.
 The film is about a girl named Emma, whose father and her high school frenemy start dating, so she embarks on a mission to break up relationship between the happy couple.

-Christmas Is Cancelled was theatrically released on December 16, 2021, and belongs to the production companys Particular Crowd, MarVista Entertainment, Line Film Company and Lionsgate.
+Christmas Is Cancelled was theatrically released on December 16, 2021, and was produced by Particular Crowd, MarVista Entertainment, Line Film Company and Lionsgate.

 Plot

-It's been two years since Emma (Hayley Orrantia) lost her mom, and the wound still feels pretty fresh.
-She feels obligated to take care of her dad, Jack (Dermot Mulroney), and when she heads home to spend the holidays with him, discovers some incredibly distressing news: that her father is dating her high school frenemy Brandy (Janel Parrish).
+It has been two years since Emma (Hayley Orrantia) lost her mom, and the wound still feels pretty fresh.
+She feels obligated to take care of her dad, Jack (Dermot Mulroney), and when she heads home after a research trip to spend the holidays with him, discovers some incredibly distressing news: that her father is dating her high school frenemy Brandy (Janel Parrish).
 Emma is horrified by this revelation, to say the least, but Brandy tries her best to keep things friendly between the two of them.
-Unable to accept this despite efforts from both Brandy and Jack, Emma resolves to try to break the two of them up before Christmas – which is four days from now.
+Unable to accept this despite efforts from both Brandy and Jack, Emma resolves to try to break the two of them up before Christmas – which is four days away.

 With the reluctant support of her best friend Charlyne (Emilie Modaff) and a hunky bartender named Josh (Michael Naizu), Emma tries to pull off some relatively mundane schemes to split up Brandy and her dad.
 Try as she might, however, the two seem determined to brush it off, even when things get tense.
 Emma ignores her own budding connection with Josh in favor of her obsession with ruining her dad's relationship, and puts Charlyne in an uncomfortable position at the same time.
-With important relationships (and Christmas!) at stake, Emma must come to her senses before it's too late.
+With important relationships (and Christmas!) at stake, Emma must come to her senses before it is too late.